Fenced Frame

 2. If instance is null, then return.

-3. If the relevant settings object's origin and instance’s mapped url's origin are not same origin, then return.
+3. If this's relevant settings object's origin and instance’s mapped url's origin are not same origin, then return.

 4. If instance’s nested configs is null, then return.